 He gained over 14 pounds, was constantly nagged by hunger, and an MRI proved that his poor diet had the same effect as drugs or alcohol have on an addict.

 According to the CDC, 73% of US adults are overweight or obese.
 Is it any surprise that a study published in the American Journal of Clinical Nutrition found that 60% of the American diet consists of processed foods?

 In another study, the American Journal of Clinical Nutrition, it was found that three or more servings per day of ultra-processed food—mass-manufactured foods containing oils, sugars, fats, starch and little nutrients—may lead to changes in chromosomes linked to aging.
 Three servings a day isn’t that much—one soft-drink and a processed meat and cheese sandwich for lunch and you’re there.

 So how do we avoid ultra-processed foods and live our best 100 Year Lifestyle?
 First, understand how to recognize ultra-processed foods for what they are.
-The further away from food in its natural state that you go, the more likely that the food is ultra-processed.
+When food isn’t in its natural state, you are on the path to food that is likely to be ultra-processed.
 These include:

 - Carbonated soft drinks

 - Sweet, fatty or salty packaged snacks